xfhg/intercept/README.md

 ## Policy File Structure

-These are 2 types of policies available :
+These are 3 types of policies available :

 - **scan** : where we enforce breaking rules on matched patterns
 - **collect** : where we just collect matched patterns
+- **assure** : where we expect matched patterns and detect if missing

 Easy to read and compose the rules file have this minimal required structure:
 ```